 All other classes in this Show are of course open to all children.
-Bake some flapjacks (1061) or pick a buddleia with a really long spike (1056).
-GIVE IT A GO!
+Do have a go!

 RULES FOR ENTRY

 Classes 1000 to 1070

 - 1. An exhibitor may only enter a maximum of two exhibits per Class. - 2.
 Arrive at Matthews Hall with your exhibits on Show Day between 8.30 and 10.00am.
 Late entries of exhibits will not be accepted, this includes last minute doubling-up in a Class after the entry deadline has passed. - 3.
 The Show Committee reserves the right to accept/refuse an entry. - 4.
 No entry fee will be charged and no prize money will be paid. - 5.
 The Show is open to the public from 2.00 4.00pm.
 Exhibits may not be removed before 4.00pm. - 6.
 ALL exhibits must be collected by 4.15pm.
 Exhibits left after this time will be disposed of at the discretion of the Show Committee. - 7.
 Any queries exhibitors may have concerning the results must be made directly to the Show Secretary before 2.30pm on Show day. - 8.
 Anything not included in the above rules or the interpretation thereof shall be decided by the Show Secretary. - 9.
 The Stewards will take care of exhibits, but do not accept responsibility for loss/damage arising from any cause whatsoever. - 10.
 The signed Entry Form shall be deemed to be an acceptance of all the above rules by the exhibitors.